Amine-Smahi/Blazume/README.md

 # Blazume
-A simple portfolio template using Blazor SPA framework.
+A simple portfolio/Resume template using Blazor SPA framework.

 ## What is Blazor
 Blazor is an experimental .NET web framework using C# and HTML that runs in the browser.